artagnon/clayoven/README.md

 ## Tips

-- Check in the generated html to the site's repository, so that eyeballing `git diff` can serve as a testing mechanism.
+- Check in the generated HTML to the site's repository, so that eyeballing `git diff` can serve as a testing mechanism.
 - If you accidentally commit `.clay` files before running clayoven, running it afterward will do nothing, since it will see a clean git index; you'll need to run the aggressive variant.
 - Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate creation date that will be respected in the sorting-order.